 My research focuses on the interface between adult identity development and clinical psychology.
-Broadly conceived, my research interests revolve around the reciprocal relationships between self/identity processes and psychological functioning.
+Broadly conceived, my research interests revolve around the reciprocal and dynamic relationships between self/identity processes and psychological functioning.
 I am especially interested in the most productive ways people make sense of the difficult things that happen to them and how that personal meaning facilitates changes in well-being.
 In other words, I am interested in how the process of making sense of negative experiences influences important life outcomes, including physical and mental health, personality maturity, and the process and outcome of psychotherapy treatment.

 Talking About The Talking Cure: Making Sense of Psychotherapy